yliyanage/Accident-Detection/pages/feat_select.md

 $$ F_0,F_1,F_2 : \text{Discrete Fourier Transform Coefficients} $$

-We select a subset of most informative features for accident detection based on a threshold on the mutual information between each feature and the accident variable.
+We select a subset of most informative features (in both time domain and frequency domain) for accident detection based on a threshold on the mutual information between each feature and the accident variable.

 Here are the 7 selected features by setting the threshold at 0.1.